GrammaticalFramework/GF/contrib/c-bindings/readme-ffi.txt

+In addition, a C equivalent to the following function from GF.Text.Lexing: stringOp :: String -> Maybe (String -> String) is provided as: typedef char *(*GF_StringOp)(const char *str);
+GF_StringOp gf_stringOp(const char *op); /* may return NULL */
-In addition, the following function from GF.Text.Lexing: stringOp :: String -> Maybe (String -> String) is wrapped as: char *gf_stringOp(char *op, char *str) which returns NULL if op is not a valid operation name, otherwise applies the function corresponding to op to the string str.
-The resulting string must be freed with free if non-NULL.
+which returns NULL if op is not a valid operation name, otherwise a pointer to a function which applies the function corresponding to op to the string str.
+The resulting string must be freed with free.
+The function pointer MUST NOT be freed.